LUMII-Syslab/qkd-as-a-service/README.md

 ### 0xfd: `getState` response

+description:

-> `getState` is used to determine the state of the kdc and for kdc synchronization purposes the first key identifier of each parity.
+> `getState` is used to determine the state and key identifiers of the first even and odd parity keys respectively.

 returns: